The City of Ashland supports clean local renewable energy production.

 There are many factors to determine if your property is a good candidate for solar.
 Assessing your roof is a good place to start.
 You will need to determine how much sunlight your roof receives.
 A south facing roof with access to direct sunlight for a majority of the day is the ideal condition.
 The size of your roof will also determine how many panels you can fit and if that will be enough to support your energy usage.
 It is also important to determine the longevity of your roof - you don't want to have to replace it once solar panels are already installed.
 Every house is a unique situation so it's best to reach out to your local installer.

-Solar Electric (PV) Rebate
+Solar Electric (PV) Incentives

 To encourage Ashland residents and businesses to install new solar electric systems interconnected with the electrical supply grid, the City of Ashland offers financial incentives for qualifying installations.